-With a year’s worth of standards and lessons ahead of you, it can be tempting to get started with that first book or math concept on Day One.
+With a year’s worth of standards and lessons ahead of you, it can be tempting to get started with that first book or math concept on the first day of school.
 This year, try holding off for a few days.
 The time you spend building a strong classroom culture in the first few weeks of school will pay returns every day of the year.
-To help you build a compassionate and invested group of students, we present to you 6 engaging activities that you can use on the first day of school (or first few weeks).
-Each includes at least one Flocabulary song and video, to provide a musical starting point for discussions on talents, bullying, goal-setting and more.
+To help you build a compassionate and invested group of students, we present to you 6 engaging activities that you can use on the first day of school (or the first few weeks).
+Each includes at least one Flocabulary song and video, to provide a musical starting point for discussions on talents, bullying, goal-setting, and more.

 Help students get to know their new classmates by sharing hidden talents, large and small.
 When students learn about each other’s unique skills, they develop a greater sense of community and acceptance.

-Activity: Play “We’ve Got Talent,” a vocabulary video about students strange and fantastic abilities.
-Then provide time for students to either display their talents, or write a few lines of rhymes about their skills.
+Activity: Play “We’ve Got Talent,” a vocabulary video about students’ strange and fantastic abilities.
+Then provide time for students to either display their talents or write a few lines of rhymes for an academic rap about their skills.

 The beginning of the school year is a time to think big.
 This activity will encourage students to think about their big goals–both inside and outside the classroom.

 When students feel safe and respected, it is easy to learn.
-But bullying can create a toxic environment for students.
 Having a frank discussion about compassion and bullying up front will set expectations for a positive classroom, while also making it easier to handle difficult situations that may arise later.

 The language that kids use in the lunchroom is different than the language they use in the classroom.
-But it doesn’t mean that one is right and the other is wrong.
-It just means that certain types of English are appropriate for different situations.
-This is called “code-switching,” and it is a crucial skill to get ahead in the classroom, and outside of it, too.
+But it doesn’t mean that one is right and the other is wrong, only that certain types of English are appropriate for different situations.
+This is called “code-switching,” and it is a crucial skill to get ahead in the classroom and outside of it too.